KashikiDraco/Ghost-Log-Cleaner/README.md

 # Ghost-Log-Cleaner

-Ghost Log Cleaner is simple but usefull log cleaner in Linux.
-Why ?
-Just read it
+usage : python Ghost-Log-Cleaner.py
+Before use it change your fucking access to ROOT to make it perfect during use this tool Ghost Log Cleaner is simple but usefull log cleaner in Linux.
+Before it this tool is not fucking awesome because it's can't delete a Terminal history.
+To check it. change your authority level to ROOT and then use this tool after that open your terminal and type : history . and see it this tool can't delete the history. to make it perfect or you know to make it perfect let's develop it together :) .

 # License